deep-t4run/NamasteReact/Notes.md

   const [searchText] = useState("abc"); ---> ReactJS

 - Best practice to add API call is inside useEffect() hook with empty dependency array [], so that every time the component mounts or renders it will make an API call.

+- useEffect() hook takes two things passed inside it:

+  1. A callback function: It gets called after every render.
+  2. A dependancy array: If it is empty, the callback function is called only once after initial render.
+If there's something present in the dependancy array then the callback will be executed whenever any value changes.
+If the dependancy array is not passed, useEffect will be called at every single render.

+- react-router-dom: npm i react-router-dom
+- BrowserRouter: Wraps all the routes with this tag.
+- createBrowserRouter: used to create a router.
+It takes some configuration.
+This configuration is an array, i.e., it is a list of paths.
+- RouterProvider: It is a component used to render according to the router, we need to provide this router to my root.render().
+This RouterProvider is passed in root.render(<RouterProvider router={appRouter}/>)

+#Types of routing

+- Client Side Routing: The URL changes but no server request is made.
+- Server Side Routing: The URL also changes but a server request is made.

+- Link tag: It is just anchor tag behind the scenes.

+- Outlet: It is a component which will be replaced by another component based on the route.
+All the children will go in the Outlet based on the route.

+- useParams(): It is a hook which is used to read a dynamic URL.

+# Things to remember:

+- Nested routes
+- Dynamic routes
+- How to handle error in routes and create an error page for the same
+- Create forms using Formik